liesel-devs/liesel/docs/source/welcome.md

 $ pip install liesel
 ```

-For more detailed installation instructions, see the [README][5] in the main repository.
-This may be sensible, if you want tot work with the latest development version, or
+If you want to work with the latest development version of Liesel or use PyGraphviz for
-if you want to install PyGraphviz for nicely ordered display of Liesel model graphs.
+prettier plots of the model graphs, see the [README][5] in the main repository.

 # Tutorials

 To start working with Liesel, our tutorials might come in handy, starting with
 a tutorial on [linear regression](tutorials/md/01-lin-reg.md#linear-regression).

 # Further Reading